appu1232/Discord-Selfbot/README.md

 **Setting up a notifier for the keyword logger**

 When keywords get logged, the bot can't notify you.
-This is because the bot is running on your account so it is essentially you and you can't get notifications from yourself.
+This is because the bot is running on your account.
+Just like you can't ping and notify yourself, the bot can't either.
 However, it is possible to recieve notifications through a second bot account.
 The setup is easy:

 1. Create a Discord bot account and get the bot's token.
-Then add the bot the server where you are logging.
+Then add the bot to the server where you are logging.
 [Follow these quick steps.](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
 2. Make sure to give the bot read, send, and edit messages, and embed permissions in the channel you are keyword logging in.
-3. Do ``>notify token <token>`` where <token> is the token you grabbed in step 1.
-Make sure you grab the **token** not the client secret!
+3. Do ``>notify token <token>`` where ``<token>`` is the token you grabbed in step 1.
+Make sure you grabbed the **token** not the client secret!
 4. Enable the notifier bot with ``>notify on``.
 Now you should see the bot you created come online in the sidebar. ``>notify off`` to disabled the notifier bot.
 5. Do ``>notify ping`` to get pinged when a keyword gets logged. ``>notify dm`` to get the log via direct message. ``>notify none`` to just post in the keyword logger channel (no ping).